Gregorio De Ferrari: Biography

 De Ferrari was born in Porto Maurizio.
 He came to Genoa to study law but instead became a painter.
-He apprenticed with Domenico Fiasella from 1664 to 1669, and in this period he may have painted in the style of Giovanni Andrea de Ferrari and Giovanni Battista Casone.
+He apprenticed with Domenico Fiasella from 1664 to 1669, and in this period, he may have painted in the style of Giovanni Andrea de Ferrari and Giovanni Battista Casone.
 He assisted Fiasella on the altarpiece St Clare Repulsing the Saracens (1667) for the parish church in Montoggio.

 Parma

 He travelled to Parma (staying from 1669 to 1673), where he worked in quadratura frescoes.
-It was here where he abandoned Fiasella's monumental style in favour of a more characteristic, lyrical style.
+It was here that he abandoned Fiasella's monumental style in favour of a more characteristic, lyrical style.
 He also made copies of Correggio's frescoes in the dome of the Parma cathedral, two of which – Rest on the Flight to Egypt and Virgin with St. Jerome and the Magdalene – were later listed as the property of Anton Raphael Mengs.
 During this time he may have exchanged ideas with Giovanni Battista Gaulli and Andrea Carlone, both of whom informed his style of work as evidenced by certain qualities adopted after his return to Genoa, such as graceful elongations and vertical spiral movements of the figures, which in turn suggests additional influence by the sculptors Filippo Parodi and Bernardo Schiaffino.